What You’ll Learn 🧩

 30}

-Because vector channels are always of asynchronous type, we also have to change the getSyncChannels() method to getAsyncChannels() which will return all asynchronous channels.
-Do not forget to change the name of the method in dewesoft_bridge.h file and in setup_window.cpp where we call this method.
+Since vector channels are always of the asynchronous type, we also need to rename and adapt the getSyncChannels() method to getAsyncChannels() which will return all asynchronous channels.
+Don’t forget to update the method name in the dewesoft_bridge.h file as well as in setup_window.cpp where the method is called.

 1std::vector<IChannelPtr> DewesoftBridge::getAsyncChannels()